chaoss/community/media-and-outreach/brand-style-guide.md

 The project name “CHAOSS” should be used in all caps to signify that it is an acronym, meaning Community Health Analytics Open Source Software.
 In a document, please use the full name “CHAOSS” or “CHAOSS project” in first mention; in subsequent references, you may refer to it as “this collaborative project,” or simply “the project” to avoid redundancy or clumsiness.

 #### Project Logos
 The range of colors within the project logo communicates energy and symbolizes diverse perspectives and viewpoints coalescing into a beautiful circle, reflective of the CHAOSS community.
-The project logo can be found in [logos](https://github.com/chaoss/website/tree/main/About/Media).
+The project logo can be found [on GitHub](https://github.com/chaoss/community/tree/main/media-and-outreach/logos).

-## Logo usage
+#### Logo usage
 Always maintain ample, clear space around the logo to preserve its integrity and visual impact.
 The clear space ensures the logo can be seen quickly, uncluttered by any other information that surrounds it.
 The correct amount of space consists of the diameter of the “o” in the logo.

-#### Addtional Design Files
+#### Additional Design Files
-Diversity is at the core of the CHAOSS project, and this [design file](https://drive.google.com/drive/folders/1Ew4EEKmX5A4-4xjgSWvX-g1NwLKM-4s6?usp=sharing), containing a variety of samples, assests, and previews, perfectly captures that value.
-It serves as a guide for all designs related to the project which you can use as a reference.
+Additional design assets can be found [here](https://drive.google.com/drive/folders/1Ew4EEKmX5A4-4xjgSWvX-g1NwLKM-4s6?usp=sharing) and [here](https://github.com/chaoss/community/tree/main/media-and-outreach/design-style-element).
+These folders contain a variety of samples, assets, and previews designed by our globally distributed design team.

 ## Citing the CHAOSS Project
-- When citing the CHAOSS project for any reason, please reference the project by providing a link to our site at: https://chaoss.community
+- When citing the CHAOSS project for any reason, please reference the project by providing a link to our site at: [https://chaoss.community](https://chaoss.community)
-- When referencing the CHAOSS project on Twitter for any reason, please reference the project as @CHAOSSproj
+- When referencing the CHAOSS project on social media, please link to the appropriate CHAOSS social media account.

 #### Size the logo appropriately
 Always make sure to size the logo appropriately.
-Too small could affect legibility and reproduction.
 Minimum size of the logo should be ¾” wide (.75”)(54 pixels).

 #### Use the correct colors
-The primary logo is the ‘color’ logo, and should be used whenever possible.
-Secondary reverse white and black logos have also been created for use, depending on application.
+The primary logo is the ‘color’ logo and should be used whenever possible.
+Secondary reverse white and black logos have also been created for use, depending on the application.